AptAmoeba/KQL-Threat-Hunting/Vulnerable Drivers/ReadMe.md

 ### > BYOVD-DriverLoad.kusto
 This query will alert when a known driver in the LOLDrivers list loads in your environment.
 This should only be successful loads, so this is a good query to alert on.

+&nbsp;

+**Planned updates:**
+- Pull Vulnerable Drivers from more sources.
+- Automatically extract Driver capabilities and list their attributes ("EDR-Killing", "Privilege Escalation", etc.).

 ---

 ### > BYOVD-KnownDriverScan.kusto
 This query is more noisy because it will scan your environment for existing hashes which match known drivers in the LOLDrivers list.

 This differs from the DriverLoad query because the Load Events alerts on successful driver loads, whereas this scans your environment across the designated time range searching for the existence of these hashes.

+&nbsp;

+**Planned updates:**
+- Add a column for describing the action taken to cause the alert more clearly.